christianhansonn/PortfolioProject/README.md

 * You can see my custom [Portfolio Website](https://christianhansonn.github.io/PortfolioWebsite/).

-* At the bottom of my website I have links to my LinkedIn, personal email, this repository, and resume.
+* At the bottom of my website I have links to my LinkedIn and this repository.